jmh000527/wiser-cpp/README.en.md

 ## Wiser-CPP: Modern C++ Full-Text Search Engine

 This project is a modern C++ rewrite of the wiser full-text search engine, showcasing RAII, smart pointers, and STL-based design practices.
-It is derived from the wiser project in the book “How to Develop a Search Engineer” (
+It is derived from the wiser project in the book “How to Develop a Search Engine” (
 authors: Hiroyuki Yamada and Tadashi Suenaga); the original implementation was in C. Additionally, building on that foundation, this project adds a small number of features.